-The company uses Simcenter™ System Synthesis software for virtual system integration.
+The company uses Simcenter™ System Architect software for virtual system integration.
 The solution helps create an integrated aircraft model from the subsystem models developed by various engineering center departments, specifying operating conditions and analyzing the results.

-Yegor Mozhenkov, design engineer, engineering analysis department, Irkut Corporation, says, “System integration with Simcenter System Synthesis has changed the entire process, model storage requirements, database views for subsequent integration and other system development activities.
+Yegor Mozhenkov, design engineer, engineering analysis department, Irkut Corporation, says, “System integration with Simcenter System Architect has changed the entire process, model storage requirements, database views for subsequent integration and other system development activities.
 We had to create a customized approach to use this technology.
 It results in a concise aircraft system development process at every level: from the OEM suppliers to the entire aircraft performance analysis in various flight conditions.”